Industry Standard

 • Export-oriented businesses

-This refinery represents a major step toward:
+The refinery represents progress toward:

-• Formalizing the gold market
+• Formalizing the gold sector

 • Improving quality control

-• Creating a more structured trading environment
+• Creating more structured transactions

 Licensed Dealers and Gold Trading Companies

-The most legitimate way to buy gold from South Sudan is through licensed dealers and trading companies.
+The most legitimate way to buy gold from South Sudan is through licensed dealers and established trading companies.

-These businesses typically:
+These businesses may:

 • Source gold from local miners

-• Test and verify purity
+• Test purity

-• Prepare gold for export
+• Prepare export shipments

-Some companies also offer:
+Some may also offer:

 • Gold bars